donna6197/keepbookmarks/README.md

 cd to keepbookmarks>backend\
 npm i\
 Locate backend>db.config.js\
-Change the HOST, USER, PASSWORD, DB, and PORT to match what you are using\
+Change the HOST, USER, PASSWORD, DB, and PORT to match your database\
 npm start to run backend

 ## front end installation and customisation